thomastran8/post-arch-setup/README.md

 5. Configure xfce desktop -- keyboard shortcut, windows tiling settings, etc.

-6. Configure tilix (Open up preferences!) -- color scheme, shortcuts, etc.
+6. Configure tilix -- color scheme, shortcuts, etc. <br>
+**Note**: Type `tilix --preferences` if there is no gui options for opening up the settings -- I removed some of the gui in mine
+**Note**: Put your custom color scheme files in ~/.config/tilix/schemes if loading from file (file isn't necessary, tilix will save color scheme without a file)

 7. Configure zsh -- edit ~/.zshrc -- add in your favorite zsh plugins, setup aliases, etc.